 The Brotherhood recruited heavily from universities and initially drew much of its support from the educated middle class, similarly to Islamist groups in France (see Dazey in this collection) and Egypt (see Brooke and Ketchley in this collection).
 However, the group has gradually appealed to more voters outside the central, urban Kuwait, through its social activities.
-While this was in part due to the Kuwaiti ruling family’s decision to support the Islamists in order to counterbalance the liberal opposition, the Brotherhood was also able to exploit the economic grievances of the traditionally marginalized Bedouin population.
+This was in part due to the Kuwaiti ruling family’s decision to co-opt the Islamists in order to counterbalance the liberal opposition that fundamentally threatened the regime’s legitimacy; the emir had actively funded various activities organized by the group (al-Mdaires 2010; Gause 2010).
+Moreover, the Brotherhood was able to exploit the economic grievances of the traditionally marginalized Bedouin population.
 The tribal members felt that the urban merchant class took advantage of most of the economic privileges arising from the oil wealth.
-The discovery of oil had created new economic elites who had gained tremendous wealth by winning government contracts and forging economic ties with the ruling family.
+The discovery of oil had created new economic elites who had gained tremendous wealth by winning government contracts and forging alliances with the ruling family.

 Furthermore, the socially conservative stance of the ICM proved to be popular in the areas dominated by tribal identities.
 In response to the rapidly Westernizing urban lifestyle, many tribal members felt threatened by the perceived disappearance of conservative values.
 The Brotherhood appealed to such anxiety, forging stronger ties with the tribal population to win their support.
 Along with the “desertization” of politics – enfranchisement of the tribal population (Ghabra 1997), Kuwait witnessed the decline of liberal values in both the social and the political fronts.